 8. Soothe with sound.

-Consider leaving your radio or TV on to keep your pet company.
+Consider leaving your radio or TV on to keep your pet company, but at a low volume that won’t disturb your neighbors.
 If you’re concerned about wasting energy, set the timer for a few hours.
 By then, your pet will be more accustomed to being alone.

 9. Know where pets are.

-You might want to set your pet up with a wearable tracker like Whistle™ Go, so you know where they are and what they’re doing.
-Whistle™ trackers let you quickly track your pets’ whereabouts and activity on a smartphone.
+You might want to set your pet up with a wearable tracker like Whistle™ Health + GPS, so you know what they’re doing.
+Whistle™ trackers let you track your pets’ activity and whereabouts on a smartphone.

 Please help share this post to encourage everyone to plan ahead for their pets’ well-being.
 And give us your tips!
 We’re on social media as @MarsPetcareUS.